Excel Formulas Simply Explained

 This tutorial introduces formulas and helps you get up to speed with this important element.

 This tutorial will teaches you how to use Formulas in Excel.

 Formulas (expressions) and Functions (predefined formulas)

 Microsoft Excel Tutorial: A formula is an expression which calculates the value of a cell.
 Functions are predefined formulas and are already available in Excel.
 For example, cell A3 below contains a formula which adds the value of cell A2 to the value of cell A1.

 Ever want to see which formulas are being used in an excel documents?
 Well, now you can.

 Even when you have written various formulas and functions yourself, coming back to them at a later date often requires that you follow cell references to try to figure out what the formulas are doing.
 It would be great if you could simply add to the end of your formula some text that wouldn't interfere with the result, but would give you the information you require at a later stage.

 In this lesson you can learn what are and how to use array formulas.
 The formula (or function) in itself is not an array or non-arrayed.
 You decide how the Excel formula is treated.
 Array is not so much a feature of the same formula, but rather the way that Excel interprets the formula specified.
 Acceptance of a formula using the key combination Ctrl + Shitf + Enter for Excel is the order for carrying it in an "array", having arrays passed as arguments and results obtained.

-Advanced Formulas and Functions
+Using Advanced Counting and Adding Functions